 Many older people in Scotland do not receive the benefits they are entitled to – including 1/3 of the people who are entitled to Pension Credit because they have a low income.

-State Pension Age used to be 60 for a woman and 65 for a man, but it is now around 64 ½ for a woman, will be 65 for both men and women and will start to increase from 2019.
+State Pension age is changing.
+It used to be 60 for a woman and 65 for a man, but is currently 66 years for both men and women, rising to 67 by 2028.
 You can check your own State Pension age here.
-Some powers over benefits powers are being devolved to Scotland, see the guide below or visit the Scottish Government website.
+Some powers over benefits are being devolved to Scotland; see the guide below or visit the Scottish Government website.